- Written by bositman

 1)No sound: Will not produce any sound (mute) resulting in best speed.

-2)X Audio 2: This is the recommended method, works better under Vista so XP users might want to try the third option.
+2)X Audio 2: Works better under Vista so XP users might want to try the third option.
+If you have problems with Portaudio, use this method.

 3)DirectSound: Should be slightly worse than X Audio 2,use it if it works better for you.